oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 LAPACK is written in Fortran90 and provides routines for solving systems of simultaneous linear equations, least-squares solutions of linear systems of equations, eigenvalue problems, and singular value problems.

-**URL**
+**More Information**

 https://www.netlib.org/lapack/